ariel439/zoo/frontend/MIGRATION_PLAN.md

 *   Connect the CRUD operations in the UI to the backend API.
 *   Ensure filtering UI components are connected to the filtering endpoints.

-## 4. Hosting and Deployment
+## 4. Current Status and Next Steps

+### 4.1.
+Current Status
+*   **Backend Development:** All core backend services (Models, Repositories, DTOs, Services, Controllers) for Animal, Habitat, Cuidador, Veterinario, and Alimentacao are implemented.
+API Documentation and CORS are configured.
+*   **Frontend-Backend Integration:** The frontend `DashboardPage.tsx` has been updated to fetch data from the backend API and handle CRUD operations for all entities.
+Mock data has been replaced.

+### 4.2.
+Next Steps (Ordered by Priority)

+1.  **Deployment:**
-*   Deploy the Spring Boot application and MySQL database on Railway.
+    *   Deploy the Spring Boot backend application and MySQL database to Railway.
-*   Deploy the React frontend on Railway.
+    *   Deploy the React frontend application to Railway.
+    *   Perform comprehensive testing on the live server to ensure all integrated functionalities work as expected.

+2.  **Email Notifications:**
+    *   Create and implement the `EmailService` in the backend using the Resend Java SDK.
+    *   Integrate the `EmailService` into relevant services (e.g., `AnimalService`) to send email notifications to specific zookeepers upon animal-related changes (add, update, delete).

+3.  **Login Page (Optional/Future):**
+    *   Implement the login functionality on the `EmployeeLoginPage`, potentially integrating with Google authentication.
+This will be a stretch goal after core functionalities and email notifications are complete and tested.